aws/aws-graviton-getting-started/rust.md

 ```

 If you're running only on Graviton2 or newer hardware you can also enable other
-instructions by setting the cpu target as well:
+instructions by setting the cpu target such as the example below:

 ```
 export RUSTFLAGS="-Ctarget-cpu=neoverse-n1"